How to Measure Patient Experience: The Top 8 Metrics Every Doctor Should Know

 How is CES calculated?

-CES is usually measured through surveys or feedback forms that ask customers to rate the ease of their experience with your business on a scale of 1 to 7, where 1 is "very difficult" and 7 is "very easy.”
+CES is usually measured through surveys or feedback forms that ask patients to rate the ease of their experience with your business on a scale of 1 to 7, where 1 is "very difficult" and 7 is "very easy.”

 CES Score = (Total sum of responses / Total number of respondents)